By Dr. Mercola

 Another option to improve the makeup of bacteria in your gut, the fecal transplant, is also proving to be quite effective.
 A fecal microbiota transplant (FMT) involves taking donor feces (the donor is typically a spouse or relative) and basically transferring it to the patient during a colonoscopy.
 The benefit?
 The patient receives a transplanted population of healthy flora that can go to work correcting any number of gastrointestinal and other health problems.

-Research has found the transplants showed promise in the treatment of ulcerative colitis and Crohn's disease, with symptoms improving in days to weeks.
+Research has found the transplants showed promise in the treatment of Crohn's disease and ulcerative colitis, with symptoms improving in days to weeks.
 So if your symptoms do not improve after taking the steps outlined above, this is another option to consider that is far less invasive than surgery, and with far fewer side effects than drugs.